exciteproject/EXannotator/README.md

 2. Second: select meta data in text and tagged them by click on related buttons.
 3. Then: navigate between references.
 4. Finlay: save it as a XML file.
+5. A live demo is available for this tool in this address: [here](http://excite.west.uni-koblenz.de/seganno/index.html)
+6. Watch our brief video tutorial to learn how to use this tool: [here](https://www.youtube.com/watch?v=xwed_XugR7E)
 #### Sample File To Use
 There are some sample files to test EXRef-Segmentation [here](https://github.com/exciteproject/EXannotator/tree/master/Files_for_test/EXRef-Identifier)
 These samples consists of reference strings which extracted from a sample pdf by [CERMINE](https://github.com/CeON/CERMINE)